akhil-mbo/component-demo/README.md

 ## Available Scripts

 Do a `yarn install` to install packages.
-I have also sass for css.
+I have also added sass for css.